Our Providers

 Melinda Wong

-Dr. Melinda Wong (she/her) is a postdoctoral fellow offering couples and sex therapy as well as individual treatment for mood disorders.
+Dr. Melinda Wong (she/her) is a licensed psychologist offering couples and sex therapy as well as individual treatment for mood disorders.
 She integrates aspects from a wide range of evidence-based therapy approaches to suit each individual’s treatment needs.
 She has worked in diverse clinical settings in the Bay Area, including community mental health, college counseling, and multidisciplinary hospital systems, and has experience working with a variety of presenting concerns, including depression, anxiety, imposter syndrome, relational issues, perinatal mood disorders, and LGBTQ+ related issues.

 Dr. Wong works with individual adults and couples in San Jose, as well as via telehealth across the state of California.
 Her approach emphasizes client collaboration and building rapport through authenticity, humor, and some degree of irreverence.